European Week of Regions and Cities

 European Week of Regions and Cities website

-for more information on how to register as a participant in the event.
+for more information on how to register as a participant in the event, registrations are open in summer.

 How to sign up for the newsletter?